DocsCredential formatsmDocsStandards and technology

 Object representation

-As mDocs verification workflows require compact data structures, Concise Binary Object Representation (CBOR) is the main format used to encode data structures in both the ISO/IEC 18013-5 and ISO/IEC TS 23220-4 standards.
+mDocs verification workflows require compact data structures.
+Therefore, Concise Binary Object Representation (CBOR) is the main format used to encode mDocs data structures.

 CBOR is a binary data format designed to be interoperable with JSON while supporting more complex data types.
 Being binary, it offers more compact messages, and allows encoding data directly without converting it to a base64-encoded string first.
 In the context of mDocs, this is a big advantage over JSON, which is a less space efficient data encoding method.